Barefoot Trimming Services

 Now accepting new clients

 I have been trimming for almost 10 years, I am certified by the Canadian Farrier School as well as the Oregon School of Natural Hoof Care.
-I specialize in laminitis, founder, navicular cases and corrective trimming, but I also trim on a maintenance basis.
+I specialize in laminitis, and founder, cases and corrective trimming, but I also trim on a maintenance basis.
 Most of my clients are on 3 - 6 week schedules, but some are more and some are less.
 Trimming schedules are based on each individual horse.

 I am also a certified Equine Massage Therapist and bring to the table a unique skill set that incorporates the hoof and body connection.
 I do not subscribe to one specific trimming style, instead I encompass a variety of styles and techniques and apply to each individual horse basis on their unique hoof health and conditions.